Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and ordinal response: Abstract

 \section{Abstract}

 The proportional odds cumulative logit model (POCLM) is a standard regression model for an ordinal response.
-Ordinality of predictors can be incorporated by monotonicity constraints for the corresponding parameters.
-It is shown that estimators defined by optimization, such as maximum likelihood estimators, for an unconstrained model and for parameters in the interior set of the parameter space of a constrained model are asymptotically equivalent.
-This is used in order to derive asymptotic confidence regions and tests for the constrained model, involving simple modifications for finite samples.
+In this article, ordinality of predictors is incorporated by imposing monotonicity constraints on their corresponding parameters.
+It is shown that the parameter estimates of an unconstrained model are asymptotically equivalent to the ones of a constrained model when they are in the interior set of the parameter space.
+This is used in order to derive asymptotic confidence regions and tests for the constrained model based on maximum likelihood estimation, involving simple modifications for finite samples.
 The finite sample coverage probability of the confidence regions is investigated by simulation.
 Tests concern the effect of individual variables, monotonicity, and a specified monotonicity direction.
+The power of the proposed test on the effect of an ordinal predictor is compared with inference based on one-dimensional confidence intervals via simulations.
 The methodology is applied on real data related to the assessment of school performance.

 {\bf Keywords:} Ordinal data, Monotonic regression, Monotonicity direction, Monotonicity test, Constrained Maximum Likelihood Estimation.

 {\bf MSC2010:} 62H12, 62J05, 62-07.